Kuznets curve

 A measure of income inequality: the top decile share in the US national income, 1910–2010.
 Piketty argues that Kuznets mistook the 1930-1950 decrease in inequality for the endpoint of its development.
 Since 1950, inequality has again reached pre-WW II levels.
 Similar trends are visible in European countries.

-The Kuznets curve (/ˈkʌznɛts/) expresses a hypothesis advanced by economist Simon Kuznets in the 1950s and 1960s.
-According to this hypothesis, as an economy develops, market forces first increase and then decrease economic inequality.
-As more data has become available with the passage of time since the hypothesis was expressed, the data shows waves rather than a curve.
+In economics, the Kuznets curve (/ˈkʌznɛts/) is a hypothesized relationship between income and inequality proposed by economist Simon Kuznets in the 1950s and 1960s, who argued that as an economy develops, market forces first increase and then decrease economic inequality.
+The hypothesis remains highly contested by economists, with no consensus regarding its validity.

-Kuznets ratio and Kuznets curve

-The Kuznets ratio is a measurement of the ratio of income going to the highest-earning households (usually defined by the upper 20%) to income going to the lowest-earning households, which is commonly measured by either the lowest 20% or lowest 40% of income.
-Comparing 20% to 20%, a completely even distribution is expressed as 1; 20% to 40% changes this value to 0.5.

-Kuznets curve diagrams show an inverted U curve, although variables along the axes are often mixed and matched, with inequality or the Gini coefficient on the Y axis and economic development, time or per-capita incomes on the X axis.

 Explanations

 One explanation of such a progression suggests that early in development, investment opportunities for those who have money multiply, while an influx of cheap rural labor to the cities holds down wages.
 Whereas in mature economies, human capital accrual (an estimate of income that has been achieved but not yet consumed) takes the place of physical capital accrual as the main source of growth; and inequality slows growth by lowering education levels because poorer, disadvantaged people lack finance for their education in imperfect credit-markets.

 The Kuznets curve implies that as a nation undergoes industrialization – and especially the mechanization of agriculture – the center of the nation's economy will shift to the cities.
 As internal migration by farmers looking for better-paying jobs in urban hubs causes a significant rural-urban inequality gap (the owners of firms would be profiting, while laborers from those industries would see their incomes rise at a much slower rate and agricultural workers would possibly see their incomes decrease), rural populations decrease as urban populations increase.
 Inequality is then expected to decrease when a certain level of average income is reached and the processes of industrialization – democratization and the rise of the welfare state – allow for the benefits from rapid growth, and increase the per-capita income.
 Kuznets believed that inequality would follow an inverted "U" shape as it rises and then falls again with the increase of income per-capita.
 Kuznets had two similar explanations for this historical phenomenon: